 Several of the teachers nodded in understanding.
 “Wow,” said Mr. Grow, “I never knew that the structure was so clear.
 Now the leap from one to five paragraphs makes total sense to me.”

 “In fourth and fifth grades,” continued Mr. Kalamata, “kids can also begin thinking about persuasive techniques.
-Again, some students will be ready for the concept, and others will not.”
+Again, some students will be ready to try this in their argumentative writing, and others will not.”
 He displayed another page.
 “Selecting a specific technique and sticking with it through the entire piece will establish tone.”

 Some of the teachers looked at one another anxiously.
 The presenter was really pushing their limits.

 “Yep.
 I get it,” said Mr. Kalamata.
 “You are generalists, not English majors.
-But these tools will help you meet the needs of your most able students.
+But these tools will help you when teaching argumentative writing.
+This way, you’ll meet the needs of your most able students.

 “Now we’ll move onto the final challenge: the sixth paragraph.
 When one or more of your kids are ready, you can talk about addressing the opposition.
-In this case, they will add an extra paragraph after the third reason.
+In this case, they will add an extra paragraph to their argumentative writing – after the third reason.
 In it, the writer will state the opposing opinion.
 And then the writer will tear that opinion apart.
 Kids love it!
 Not only can they express their opinion, but they can also explain why someone else is wrong.”

 Some of the teachers giggled.
 True.
 Their students would love that.